 The market town of Fishguard is approx. 1 mile away offering an assortment of shops, restaurants and public houses as well as the ferry port providing daily sailings across to Ireland.
 The local area has plenty to see and do, including a water sports centre, golf course, horse riding, an annual music festival and the Theatre Gwaun showing films and live events throughout the year.

-Sleeps 2 Adults only 1 Well Behaved Pet - by arrangement with Owner
+Sleeps 2 Adults only 2 Well Behaved Pets

 Holidays Cottages in Goodwick

 Our choice of holiday lettings in this area of Pembrokeshire includes pet friendly cottages and coastal cottages overlooking the bay, an ideal choice for self catering holidays in Pembrokeshire.

 Goodwick was just a cluster of fishermen's cottages until the early 1900's when work began on creating Fishguard Harbour which became, and still is, a major and thriving sea crossing to Ireland ferries to Rosslare.